2019 ITIN Home Loans – ITIN Mortgage Lenders

 - Some lenders require your debt to income ratio to be less than 50%

-What types of properties qualify?
+What types of properties qualify for an ITIN loan?

 - Single family homes